MileHacker Logo

 Coyhaique Cons

-Has less "Patagonian charm" than smaller towns and is further from a number of major natural attractions like the Marble Caves.
+Has less "Patagonian charm" than smaller towns and is further from some major natural attractions like the Marble Caves.

 Cochrane Cons